jasonbayton/11ty/_src/now.md

 Between '21 and '22 I'd lost 15KG and felt pretty fantastic.
 All things considered.

-The chemo and immobility had me put most of that back on, but now I'm back on another kick to get down to a target weight of <100KG in my current form, after which I'll look to put some of that back on in muscle.
+The chemo, steroids, and immobility had me put most of that back on, but now I'm back on another kick to get down to a target weight of <100KG in my current form, after which I'll look to put some of that back on in muscle.

 It's a simple regime of 5k running, 20k cycling per week at the moment, and hiding the Doritos of course :).
 It worked last time, and so far I've dropped 2.5KG this time.